Technological fix: DDT

-DDT was initially use by the Military in World War II to control a range of different illnesses, varying from Malaria to the bubonic plague and body lice.
-Due to the efficiency of DDT, it was soon adopted as a farm pesticide to help maximise crop yields to consequently cope with the rising populations food demands post WWII.
+DDT was initially used by the United States military in World War II to control a range of different illnesses, varying from malaria to the bubonic plague and body lice.
+Due to the efficiency of DDT, it was soon adopted as a farm pesticide to help maximise crop yields to consequently cope with the rising population's food demands post WWII.
 This pesticide proved to be extremely effective in killing bugs and animals on crops, and was often referred as the "wonder-chemical".
-However, despite being banned for over forty years, we are still facing the externalities of this technology.
-It was found that DDT had major health impacts on both humans and animals.
-It was found that DDT accumulated within the fatty cells of both humans and animals and therefore highlights that technological fixes have their negatives as well as positives.
+However, DDT was banned for over forty years after it was found that DDT accumulated within the fatty cells of both humans and animals.